7 Ways to Improve and Maximize Employee Performance

 5. Set Measurable and Realistic Goals.

 Employees need to know what they measure to drive performance improvement.
-This way, the organization's leaders can monitor their employee’s performance and aid them to improve.
+This way, the organization's leaders can monitor their employees' performance and aid them in improving.

 Remember to find the right balance to make it right.